Ecumenical and Interreligious Unity

 Right: Episcopal Ecumenical and Interreligious Officers at NWCU's annual meeting.

-The Episcopal Church in Wyoming is connected to the work of The Office of Ecumenical and Interreligious Relations of The Episcopal Church through its diocesan Ecumenical and Interreligious Officer.
+The Episcopal Church in Wyoming is connected to the work of The Office of Ecumenical and Interreligious Relations of The Episcopal Church through its Diocesan Ecumenical and Interreligious Officer.
 The Ecumenical and Interreligious Officer stays connected through the Episcopal Diocesan Ecumenical and Interreligious Officer network to the work done by the Standing Commission on Ecumenical and Interreligious Relations on behalf of the General Convention of The Episcopal Church.
-The diocesan Ecumenical and Interreligious Officer is responsible for ecumenical and interreligious advocacy and sharing of such information within the diocese.
+The Diocesan Ecumenical and Interreligious Officer is responsible for ecumenical and interreligious advocacy and sharing of such information within the diocese.
+The Rev. Annemarie Delgado serves in this role for the Episcopal Diocese of Wyoming.

 News